Costco: The "PriceCostco" merger

+Costco moved its headquarters from Kirkland to Issaquah in 1996.
+It chose to build a new headquarters campus next to a warehouse store to allow buyers to check sales and merchandise.
+They had originally planned to move by December 1993 to Redmond, another Eastside city, but delays in road construction near the warehouse site caused the company to reconsider.
+The former Kirkland headquarters, a 10.7 acre campus, was sold in late 1996.

+The company began testing store conversions to Costco branding across the Southwestern United States in late 1996.
+It officially reverted to using the Costco name and stock symbol in February 1997, with all remaining Price Club locations subsequently rebranded as Costco.
+In March 2020, Costco announced the acquisition of Innovel, a logistics company, for one billion dollars.

 Other company milestones

-In 2005, Costco replaced its first Seattle warehouse with a new warehouse on an adjacent lot.
-The company was able to arrange to keep the same address for the new building.
+The first Costco warehouse in Seattle was replaced with a new building on an adjacent lot to the north in March 2005; the company was able to arrange to keep the same address for the new building, which was on land acquired from Seattle Public Schools.
+The original building was demolished and replaced by a parking lot, gas station, and car wash—the company's first—which opened in 2006.

-On April 26, 2012, CNBC premiered its documentary, The Costco Craze: Inside the Warehouse Giant.

 In 2014, Costco was the third largest retailer in the United States.
 That year Costco announced plans to open an online store in China using Alibaba Group.

 Costco announced the opening of 29 new locations in 2016, the most in one year since 2007.
 Span Construction, led by King Husein, has constructed almost all of Costco's buildings since 1989.

 Costco opened its first warehouse in China on August 27, 2019, in Shanghai.
-The store's opening garnered much attention, which led to its opening day being cut short over safety concerns.

-The first Costco in New Zealand was first opened at West Auckland in September 2022, delayed from mid-August due to the economic impact of the COVID-19 pandemic.
+The store attracted so many customers that it had to close after only a couple of hours.
+The first Costco in New Zealand opened at West Auckland in September 2022, delayed from mid-August due to the economic impact of the COVID-19 pandemic.